 - Heart problems, including a faster heart beat, a change to the heart rhythm and chest pain

-- Bone thinning (osteoporosis) can occur with advanced prostate cancer and abiraterone can increase this – it can make bones more likely to break
+- Bone thinning (osteoporosis) can make bones more likely to break

 - High fat (cholesterol) levels in your blood – your doctor will check for this